jjYBdx4IL/ajax-solnotes/README.md

 * `tsconfig.json` is there to enable type checking for JavaScript (works in VSCode).
 There is no intention to switch to TypeScript.
 Development cycles probably would be even faster using [GWT](http://www.gwtproject.org/).
 The same applies to `lib.d.ts`.
 It's essentially a better alternative to `//@ts-ignore`.
 In the optimal case, `npm i @types/<pkgname> --save-dev` is available.
 * `__env_(prod|dev).js` contains the environment definitions.
 Beware that `DEBUG` and `PROD` variable ininitializations for `--prod` might be fake because they are overwritten in `uglify.js` to force the dead code elimination.

+## Potential Further Development Angles

+* Public use.
+Needed: authorization, either for both backends (solr+nodejs), or add a proxy handler for solr to nodejs and keep solr private.
+* Team support: handle concurrent edits somehow.
+* Potential performance improvement for larger installations: use solr for storage and add multi-tenancy.
+The latter is a bit useless because an alternative to Google Keep should not do the same as Google: run many users through the same company/server.
+* Google Keep data import.